310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 Thankfully, we were able to shut this down before it caused a disaster, but I think there’s other similar tactics being used all over the place.

 We need to be extra careful.
-In order to avoid having our reality—our story—be destroyed freely.
+In order to avoid having our reality — our story — be destroyed freely.
 {% endbubble %}

 {% bubble Kuro %}